AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson4.rst

 We need to specify the motion for two degrees of freedom (DOF) of our arm mechanism, because it has hinge joints at the shoulder and at the elbow.

-- **Measures** are AnyBody objects which literally measure the value of a specific DOF within the model.
+- **Measures** are AnyBody objects which literally measure the value of a user-specified DOF within the model.

 - **Drivers** are AnyBody objects which constrain the value of a measure to a constant value or a mathematical function of time.
 Drivers essentially assemble and impart motion to your mechanisms.

 In this model, we therefore need two drivers, to specify motions for the two DOF.
 We therefore also need two measures, which we will chose to be measures of the shoulder and elbow joint angle values.

-.. note:: **It is only important that the measures being driven represent independent DOFs of the model.
+.. note:: **It is only important that the constrained measures represent independent DOFs of the model.
 The exact measures themselves are your choice**.

     Eg: For this arm model with 2 remaining DOFs, we can either apply motion drivers to the shoulder (1 DOF) and elbow joints (+1 DOF) OR the X (1 DOF) and Y (+1 DOF) coordinates of the end-point of the ForeArm segment (the wrist).

     Creating more than 2 driver constraints will over-constrain the model and lead to errors.

 Creating a constant velocity joint motion
 ------------------------------------------